Progress Report

 Creating a

-and challenges with CA.
+to Overcome Disabilities and Challenges with CA.

 Kentaro YOSHIFUJI (OryLab Inc.)

-2. Outcome so far
+2. Outcomes so far

 (2) Ars Electronica Golden Nica prize